-"Each supplement varies in ingredients, efficacy, and potency, and every diet and digestive tract is different, so we can't generalise," Dr. Nussbaum says.
+"Each supplement varies in ingredients, efficacy, and potency, and every diet and digestive tract is different, so we can't generalize," Dr. Nussbaum says.
 "Take collagen supplements: Many claim to increase the skin's elasticity — which sounds great — but once the collagen is ingested in your stomach, it's broken down into smaller proteins and amino acids, and it's unclear how much of these nutrients make it to the skin, hair, or nails.
 Furthermore, a well-balanced diet rich in protein such as meat, eggs, beans, or dairy likely provides all the collagen you need."

 How long will it take to see results?

-If you've been tested and found to have a vitamin deficiency, that's the time to discuss a supplement regime with your doctor — though, again, there's no guarantee of if or when you'll see a difference.
+If you've been tested and found to have a vitamin deficiency, that's the time to discuss a supplement regimen with your doctor — though, again, there's no guarantee of if or when you'll see a difference.
 "From what researchers know about the internal path of ingestible supplements, the body often funnels the nutrients where they are most needed," Dr. Nussbaum explains.
 "That may be the skin, hair, or nails, but it could also be internal functional organs, which may not show direct physical results.
 Generally speaking, skin-cell turnover differs depending on age, skin health, and topical routine.
 It could likely take anywhere from a few weeks to several months to see changes in hair, skin, or nail heath depending on those factors."

 Are there side effects?